 The building department is responsible throughout Bavaria for the continuous repair and maintenance of all the property – nearly all of which is listed – and deals with all architectural, technical and conservation matters.
-The aim is to preserve for posterity the state property and cultural heritage entrusted to the Palace Department "while retaining its cultural authenticity" as stated in an official ordinance.
+The aim is to preserve for posterity the state property and cultural heritage entrusted to the Bavarian Palace Administration "while retaining its cultural authenticity" as stated in an official ordinance.

 It is always a major challenge not only to preserve the historic substance and interiors of important palaces, residences and castles in their entirety in accordance with the principles of conservation but at the same time also to adapt them as far as possible to modern technical requirements, safety standards and the demands of the users.
 Many different construction, renovation, the infrastructure and safety aspects frequently have to be reconciled.
 Restoration tasks are also often extremely difficult and highly complex.